orgilbatzaya/Cell_Society/README.md

     Buttons: Start, Stop, and Step control simulation, Cell shape, Grid Bounds
     Slider: Slider controls simulation speed
-    Choose File Button: Allows you to select which .xml file you want to run the simulation on
+    Choose File Button: Allows you to select which .xml file you want to run the simulation on Error messages: If you choose wrong input file (not .xml file), the error message shows up.
+    State changable: Allow users to interact with the simulation dynamically to create or change a state at a grid location

 Assumptions or Simplifications:
 * Assumed that all our simulations Cell and Grid objects would be similar enough that we could simply extend a general